Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Model Formulation

-\paragraph{Representing Entities as Matrices} Since the model relies on randomly initialised entity embeddings, the dimensionality of the entity embeddings needs to be sufficiently high.
-At the same time, the number of parameters that have to be learned for each relation should be sufficiently low to prevent overfitting.
-For this reason, we learn matrices $\mathbf{A_r}$ of the following form:
+where the maximum is applied component-wise and the matrix $\mathbf{A_r}\in \mathbb{R}^{d\times d}$ is constrained such that (i) all components are either 0 or 1 and (ii) at most one component in each row is non-zero.
+As we explain below, the entity embeddings will be constructed using a GNN, starting from randomly initialised embeddings.
+For this approach to be effective, the dimensionality of the entity embeddings needs to be sufficiently high, to prevent randomly initialised embeddings from capturing KG triples by chance.
+At the same time, the number of parameters should remain sufficiently low to prevent overfitting.
+For this reason, we decouple the number of parameters from the dimensionality of the embeddings.
+To this end, we learn matrices $\mathbf{A_r}$ of the following form: